voyd-lang/voyd/README.md

 A Basic function:

 ```
-fn add(a: i32 b: i32) -> i32
+fn add(a:i32 b:i32) -> i32
   a + b
 ```

 In most cases the return type can be inferred

 ```
-fn add(a: i32 b: i32) = a + b // The equal sign is used when the function is written on one line
+fn add(a:i32 b:i32) = a + b // The equal sign is used when the function is written on one line
 ```

 Functions are called using S-expression syntax